jacpolanski/Verti/README.md

 ## Project Status
 Project is: _no longer being worked on_.
-Assumed learning taks completed.
+Assumed learning task completed.

 ## Room for Improvement